dojo/docs/dojox/grid/EnhancedGrid/plugins/Printer.rst

   grid.exportToHTML({
     ...
   }, function(str){
-    //Preview the printed grid in a separate window. var win = window.open();
+    // Preview the printed grid in a separate window. var win = window.open();
     win.document.open();
     win.document.write(str);
-	//Normalize the printed grid, so the width and height of each view and row are correct. grid.normalizePrintedGrid(win.document);
+	// Normalize the printed grid, so the width and height of each view and row are correct. grid.normalizePrintedGrid(win.document);
     win.document.close();
   });